Category:

 Early Career

-Chappelle made his film debut at the age of twenty in the 1993 Mel Brooks comedy "Robin Hood: Men in Tights."
+Chappelle made his film debut at the age of 20 in the 1993 Mel Brooks comedy "Robin Hood: Men in Tights."
 Dave landed a few other film roles, including a small part in the 1996 Eddie Murphy film "The Nutty Professor."
-In 1998 he co-starred in and co-wrote the stoner film "Half Baked."
+In 1998, he starred in and co-wrote the stoner film "Half Baked."

-After several failed television pilots, in 2003 Dave launched the sketch comedy series "Chappelle's Show."
-The show was wildly popular and ran for two successful seasons and was nominated for two Emmy Awards.
+After several failed television pilots, in 2003, Dave launched the sketch comedy series "Chappelle's Show."
+The show was wildly popular and ran for two successful seasons and was nominated for three Emmy Awards.

 Despite its comedic nature, "Chappelle's Show" was also a platform for social critique.
 It fearlessly tackled issues such as institutional racism, police brutality, and media stereotypes, often presenting them in a manner that was as thought-provoking as it was humorous.
 This blend of comedy and commentary resonated with a wide audience, making the show a critical and commercial success.